montjoie/lava-docker/README.md

 Example:
 One master and slave on DC A, and one slave on DC B.
-Both slave need to have healthcheck_host to true and master will have healthcheck_url set to healthcheck:8080 You have to add a DNS server on both slave with an healthcheck entry.
+Both slave need to have host_healthcheck to true and master will have healthcheck_url set to healthcheck:8080 You have to add a DNS server on both slave with an healthcheck entry.

 ## Bugs, Contact